carlhelin/major-project/README.md

 ### Results

+`generative_results.ipynb` for creating general results for Gemini and Llama3.
-`fine-tune/bert_results.ipynb` for creating results on the test data.
+`fine-tune/bert_results.ipynb` for creating general results on DistilBERT.

 `generative/gemini_eval.ipynb` to create specific results for Gemini.
 `generative/llama3_eval.ipynb` to create specific results for Llama3.